AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 ### <a name="ion_channels">Representing ion channel, point neuron and synapse models

 Representation of point neuron models, synapses and ion channels depends on the target simulator.

-For NEURON, synapses and ion channels NEURON MOD files are used.
+For NEURON, NEURON MOD files are used.
 Models provided as standard by NEURON are also valid, such as ExpSyn, IntFire1.
 For NEST and PyNN, the names of built-in/standard point neuron and synapse models are used.

 To support reproducible random numbers in NEURON, it is required to define conventions for the configuration of random number generators, and how they are assigned to channel models, synapses random number generators.
 To this end, NEURON mechanisms should follow idioms in the MOD files, so that a uniform and automated approach to random number configuration can be employed.
 Such an approach was out of scope of the current format specification, and will be the subject of future versions.